amywork777/tinkercopy/docs/magic_taiyaki_integration.md

 To test this integration:

-1. Use the browser console to simulate messages from both sides
+1. Use browser developer tools to watch network activity for .stl file downloads
-2. Verify that model generation events are properly tracked
+2. Check that download events are correctly tracked and counted
-3. Check that the UI updates correctly when limits change
+3. Verify that free users cannot download more than their limit
-4. Ensure pro users can continue generating models without limits
+4. Confirm that Pro users can download without restrictions

 ## Troubleshooting

-- Check browser console for message events and errors
+- Look for console errors when download buttons are clicked
-- Verify that the origin check is allowing messages through
+- Verify that postMessage events are being correctly sent
-- Make sure postMessage data is serializable (no functions, DOM elements, etc.)
+- Check that download buttons are properly identified by the tracking code